Psalm 23 in Scottish Gaelic

 The good news (no pun intended) is that as of November 2017, the Gaelic Bible is finally available online on this website and through a free Bible app!
 (I’ve been waiting for this for years and I’m really excited about it!)

 And there’s even more exciting news: the brand new translation of the New Testament is finally finished!
 The work was carried out by a team of translators from the Church of Scotland, the Free Church of Scotland and the Roman Catholic Church.
-They started in 2008 and after nine years of work it was completed in November 2017.
-The new print edition of the Bible will be available in 2018, and the online version is available through both a free website and a free Bible app right now.
+They started in 2008 and after nine years of work the New Testament was completed in November 2017.
+The new print edition will be available later in 2018 (UPDATE: available here: https://gaidhlig.bible/), and the online version is available through both a free website and a free Bible app right now.
 The Scottish Bible Society says: “The new translation aims to combine faithfulness to the Greek original with vocabulary in normal use, and clarity with dignity. […] As the translators worked through the New Testament they were very much aware of the importance that this new translation will have for education and for the churches.”

 Now the Psalms of course are in the Old Testament, not the New Testament, so what follows is not a brand new translation, but it’s the most up-to-date version: